-I have been writing Science Fiction for over forty-five years.
-Okay, there was a "little" gap for grad school, career and family, say, about thirty years?
+I have been writing Science Fiction for over forty-five years, first publishing in 1984.
+There was a "little" gap for grad school, career and family, say, about thirty years?
 I came back, first writing novels, one good enough to publish (if you are an agent or publisher, contact me!)
-Then I started playing with shorter works, which clicked immediately.
-Because there were several Robert Morrell's around at the time, I went with Robert Morrell, Jr. on my first publication.
-After that, being a database nerd who'd struggled with name normalization, I stuck with it.
+Then I started again with shorter works, which clicked.
+Because there were several Robert Morrell's around back then, I went with Robert Morrell, Jr. on my first publication.
+After that, being a database nerd who'd struggled with name normalization, I stuck with it when I began writing again.
 Someone in ISFDB appreciates me.
 I wasn't quite so careful in my academic publications, so no one at PubMed will ever take me out to lunch.

-News (September 2025) Picking up a story I started over forty years ago, putting a new spin on it and it took off right away.
+(September 2025) Picking up a story I started over forty years ago, put a new spin on it and it took off right away.
 This is why I write, to see ideas form on their own.

 (August 2025) Finished a new story: dark dark dark.
 Trigger warnings will probably necessary.
 Still, I am pleased.
 Doing some final cleanup based on feedback from my critique group.
 Editing is not as much fun as writing, but with the end in sight, it is exciting.